 Keep reading our in-depth Mizuno Wave Catalyst review to find out if it is worth the investment.

 Mizuno’s patented X10 compound was used for the construction of the Wave Catalyst’s outsole.

 The primary appeal of this material is traction and durability, particularly around high-impact

 areas like the heel and toe.
 This design works hand in hand with the blown rubber material, providing optimal energy diffusion and overall foot cushioning.

 As a result, an evenly consistent and comfortable ride is maintained while wearing these running shoes.
 These highly comfortable and functional outsoles are a fantastic reflection of Mizuno’s goal to promote sports participation due to these positive aspects.

-The Wave Catalyst’s midsole is comprised of Mizuno’s newest and fanciest foam-based material, ostentatiously called the U4ic
+The Mizuno Wave Catalyst’s midsole is comprised of Mizuno’s newest and fanciest foam-based material, ostentatiously called the U4ic.

 .
 Another notable feature is the titular Wave plate; a plastic shank inserted in the midsole from the heel to ankle.
 This plate is intended to maximize cushioning and support, working as a sort of secret ingredient that sets these Mizuno shoes ahead of the competition.